NotRequiem/screenshare-tool/Screenshare Tool/checks/README.md

 - Checks to detect macros integrated in the memory of a mice.

 > 10. System
-- Checks to detect eventlog bypasses.
-- Checks to detect system time modifications.
 - Checks to detect if System Informer or Process Hacker was ran.
 - Checks to detect if a process was restarted.
-- Checks to detect executed files with Registry.

 > 11. Task Scheduler
 - Checks to detect suspicious files executed with Task Scheduler.